DUNE/computing-HWDB/_episodes/08-Inserting-Component-Types.md

 teaching: 30
 exercises: 0
 questions:
-- How do we newly create Components (only available with the WEB UI)?
+- How do I newly create Components (only available with the WEB UI)?
 objectives:
 - Users with the **Architect** privilege should be able to insert new Component Types.
 keypoints: